 “Grant is an entirely different pitcher now,” said his former manager Joe Gordon, who managed Kansas City in 1961.
 “He concentrates on every pitch.
 He had to grow up.
 But not everybody grows up as fast as Mud did.
 Some of them have to reach 27 or so.
 What’s Grant-25?”

-For the Indians 1963 was a long season, finishing in fourth place, 25.5 games behind New York.
+For the Indians 1963 was a long season, finishing in fifth place, 25.5 games behind New York.
 Mudcat finished with a record of 13-14 and an ERA of 3.69.
 He achieved his career-high in strikeouts with 158, walked 87 and posted 10 complete games.

 For several off-seasons, Grant had worked in the Indians ticket office.
 Now he was part of the Community Relations team, and he was in demand to speak at churches, businesses and colleges.
 He easily made over 100 public appearances in the offseason between 1963 and ’64.
 He also started a nightclub act, “Mudcat and the Kittens.”
 Grant, who was an accomplished singer with a voice he described as “somewhere between a baritone and a tenor” fronted the group that played in jazz clubs all over Cleveland.